EnterpriseDB/repmgr/README.md

     This command requires a valid `repmgr.conf` file for the node on which it is executed, either specified explicitly with `-f/--config-file` or located in the current working directory; no additional arguments are required.

+### Further documentation

+As well as this README, the `repmgr` source contains following additional documentation files:

+* FAQ.md - frequently asked questions
+* CONTRIBUTING.md - how to contribute to `repmgr`
+* PACKAGES.md - details on building packages
+* SSH-RSYNC.md - how to set up passwordless SSH between nodes
+* docs/repmgrd-failover-mechanism.md - how repmgrd picks which node to promote
+* docs/repmgrd-node-fencing.md - how to "fence" a failed master node

 ### Error codes